Construction of lattice M\"obius domain wall fermions in the Schr\"odinger functional scheme

 The MDWF action with $b_j+c_j=w_j,b_j-c_j=1$ (optimal Shamir domain wall fermion) is equivalent to the standard domain wall fermion action in the infinite size of $N_5$.
-Therefore $r_0$ is expected to have a common value between the lattice fermions at $N_5=\infty$.
-The one-loop relation between the lattice bare coupling with the standard domain wall fermion at $N_5=\infty$ and $\alpha_{\MSbar}$ has been obtained in Ref.~\citen{Aoki:2003uf}.
-By combining the universal relation (\ref{eq:MSbarSF}) and the results from Ref.~\citen{Aoki:2003uf}, we expect $r_0= 0.0010886(51)$ at $am_0=1.0$ and $r_0=-0.0026362(33)$ at $am_0=1.5$ in $N_5\to \infty$ for the optimal Shamir domain wall fermion.
+Therefore, $r_0$ is expected to have a common value between the lattice fermions at $N_5=\infty$.
+The one-loop relation between the lattice bare coupling with the standard domain wall fermion at $N_5=\infty$ and $\alpha_{\MSbar}$ was previously obtained in Ref.~\citen{Aoki:2003uf}; by combining these results with the universal relation (\ref{eq:MSbarSF}), we expect $r_0= 0.0010886(51)$ at $am_0=1.0$ and $r_0=-0.0026362(33)$ at $am_0=1.5$ in $N_5\to \infty$ for the optimal Shamir domain wall fermion.

-Similarly the optimal Chiu DWF $(b_j=c_j=w_j)$ and Bori\c{c}i DWF $(b_j=c_j=1)$ at $N_5=\infty$ are equivalent to the overlap fermion action. $r_0$ is expected to have the same value as that derived from the overlap fermion.
-In \ref{appendixB}, we show the equivalence of $p_{1,1}$ between the MDWF and the overlap fermion algebraically.
+Similarly, the optimal Chiu $(b_j=c_j=w_j)$ and Bori\c{c}i $(b_j=c_j=1)$ DWFs at $N_5=\infty$ are equivalent to the overlap fermion action, and $r_0$ is expected to have the same value as that derived from the overlap fermion.
+In \ref{appendixB}, we show the equivalence of $p_{1,1}$ between the MDWF theory of Eq.~(\ref{eq:MDWFPVaction}) and the truncated overlap fermion theory (\ref{eq:truncatedoverlap}) defined with the same operator (\ref{eq:MDWFSF}) at a finite $N_5$ algebraically.
 Using the one-loop relation between the lattice bare coupling with the overlap fermion and $\alpha_{\MSbar}$ obtained in Ref.~\citen{Alexandrou:1999wr}, we expect $r_0=0.01118458(16)$ at $am_0=1.0$ and $r_0=0.01191070(16)$ at $am_0=1.5$ for the MDWF with $b_j=c_j$ at $N_5=\infty$.

-We fit $p_{1,1}$ with Eq.~(\ref{eq:ASYMPTF}) with fixing $s_0=-1/(12\pi^2)$ to extract $r_0$.
-We exclude the optimal Chiu DWF with $N_5=8$ from the analysis as we failed the validation on $s_0$ with the fit analysis without any constraints.
-We employ three fit functions to estimate $r_0$,
+We fit $p_{1,1}$ with Eq.~(\ref{eq:ASYMPTF}) by fixing $s_0=-1/(12\pi^2)$ to extract $r_0$.
+We excluded the optimal Chiu DWF with $N_5=8$ from the analysis, as we failed the validation on $s_0$ in the fit analysis without constraints.
+We employed three fit functions to estimate $r_0$,

 where $x=L/a$.
-Table~\ref{tab:FITRESULTA0} shows the fit results for $r_0$, where the error is estimated from the stability on the fit results by varying the fit range and by changing the fitting function.
-We confirm that $r_0$'s agree with the expected values for sufficiently large $N_5$.
-From these observations on $s_0$ and $r_0$, we conclude that the MDWF with the boundary term Eq.~(\ref{eq:BSF}) actuary satisfies the desired universality at $N_5=\infty$.
+Table~\ref{tab:FITRESULTA0} shows the fit results for $r_0$, in which the error is estimated from the stability on the fit results by varying the fit range and changing the fitting function.
+We confirm that the values of $r_0$ all agree with the expected values for sufficiently large $N_5$.
+From these observations on $s_0$ and $r_0$, we conclude that the MDWF with the boundary term in Eq.~(\ref{eq:BSF}) actually satisfies the desired universality at $N_5=\infty$.